 When to Use and When Not to Use AWS Glue

 The three main benefits of using AWS Glue

-- It complements other Amazon’s services.
+- Work well with other AWS tools.
 So, data sources and targets such as Amazon Kinesis, Amazon Redshift, Amazon S3, Amazon MSK are very easy to integrate with AWS Glue.
 Other popular data storages that can be deployed on Amazon EC2 instances are also compatible with it.

-- It can be cheaper because users only pay for the consumed resources.
+- Only pay for the resources you use.
+Glue can be cost effective because users only pay for the consumed resources.
 If your ETL jobs require more computing power from time to time but generally consume fewer resources, you don’t need to pay for the peak time resources outside of this time.